 "They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders.
 "Are those guys still holed up in there?"

 "Yeah," Anders nodded.
-"They just announced a fifteen minute window to meet their demands.
-They say no man or machine can navigate their way to the heart of that cave in less than two hours, and even our best spelunkers agree with 'em.
+"We're down to fifteen minutes.
+The terrorists say no man or machine can navigate their way to the heart of that cave in less than two hours, and even our best spelunkers agree with 'em.
 Think you can do it any faster?"

 "I can bounce off the walls in mid-flight without skipping a beat," Jeff replied.
 "So long as I keep twisting myself around and follow the general trend of the corridors, I should be able to sustain about 30 or 40 miles an hour all the way through."